-Drug abuse can result in many different symptoms depending on the drug used.
-Some of the main signs of drug abuse are:
+Drug abuse can manifest in a variety of different ways depending on the drug used.
+Some of the main symptoms of drug abuse are:

 - frequent flu-like symptoms